 Causes and Symptoms

 AIWS is not like a normal hallucination disorder where it is caused by genetics or develops due to a traumatic event, it develops as the aftermath or result of an illness or a drug.
-There a total of thirty-six different causes of AIWS according to Mastria et al., (2016) with other forms being unknown.
+There is a total of thirty-six different causes of AIWS according to Mastria et al., (2016) with other forms being unknown.
 Of these known forms, three are looked at in this paper, which are Epstein-Barr Virus, Varicella-Zoster Virus, and migraines.

 Migraines